SamuelGong/TexturePacking/README.md

 In addition, we use our GUI application to do the whole test.

 Since the SAS’s performance is too bad, and it is no need to analysis it here, we will not estimate it.
-You can refer to out files to see more about it’s performance.

 ## Correctness
 We shall first prove that the rectangles are sensibly packed by the three algorithms,